-The storage of records of personal health information awaiting disposal is governed by the "Secure Retention of Personal Health Information" policy, which dictates that all personal health information must be stored on CCN's secure network or its tape backups, which are handled by Recall.
+The storage of records of personal health information awaiting disposal is governed by the "Secure Retention of Personal Health Information" policy, which dictates that all personal health information must be stored on CorHealth's secure network or its tape backups, which are handled by Recall.
 Additional procedures in the "Destruction of Personal Health Information" policy set out that personal health information awaiting disposal must be segregated from other records and listed as such.

-It should be emphasized that as set out in CCN's policy on secure retention of personal health information ("Secure Retention of Personal Health Information"), CCN does not tolerate the retention of personal health information on paper, compact disk, mobile device, or any other storage medium but its secure servers and their tape backups.
+It should be emphasized that as set out in CorHealth's policy on secure retention of personal health information ("Secure Retention of Personal Health Information"), CorHealth does not tolerate the retention of personal health information on paper, compact disk, mobile device, or any other storage medium but its secure servers and their tape backups.
 The procedures for the secure disposal of personal health information on these and other formats included in the "Destruction of Personal Health Information" policy were developed for instances in which the provisions in the "Secure Retention of Personal Health Information" policy are not followed.
-That CCN has procedures for the disposal of personal health information retained on media other than its secure servers should not be taken to mean that such methods of retention are sanctioned.
+That CorHealth has procedures for the disposal of personal health information retained on media other than its secure servers should not be taken to mean that such methods of retention are sanctioned.

-All transfers of personal health information for disposal are conducted in compliance with the CCN policy, "Secure Transfer of Personal Health Information".
+All transfers of personal health information for disposal are conducted in compliance with the CorHealth policy, "Secure Transfer of Personal Health Information".

-All CCN agents must comply with this policy.
-Compliance with this policy will be audited by CCN's Privacy Officer on a quarterly basis (in compliance with the CCN policy "Policy and Procedures for Privacy and Security Auditing").
-Should the Privacy Officer determine that an agent of CCN has not complied with this policy, disciplinary measures will be taken.
-The Privacy Officer, in consultation with the agent's manager and CEO as necessary, is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CCN be terminated.
-If the instance of non-compliance constitutes a violation of the agent's Confidentiality Agreement, legal action against the agent may be pursued as per that agreement.
+All CorHealth agents must comply with this policy.
+Compliance with this policy will be audited by CorHealth's Privacy Officer annually, in compliance with the CorHealth policy, "Policy and Procedures for Privacy and Security Auditing".
+Should the Privacy Officer determine that an agent of CorHealth has not complied with this policy, disciplinary measures will be taken.
+The Privacy Officer, in consultation with the agent's manager and CEO, as necessary, is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CorHealth be terminated.
+If the instance of noncompliance constitutes a violation of the agent's confidentiality agreement, legal action against the agent may be pursued as per that agreement.

-Should a CCN agent suspect a breach of this policy or its procedures ("breach" being defined in CCN policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in CCN policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
-Failure to report a breach constitutes in itself non-compliance with CCN policy and may result in disciplinary action.
+Should a CorHealth agent suspect a breach of this policy or its procedures (breach being defined in the CorHealth policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in the CorHealth policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
+Failure to report a breach constitutes non-compliance with the CorHealth policy and may result in disciplinary action.

-2.9 Policy and Procedures Relating to Passwords
+4.9 Policy and Procedures Relating to Passwords

-CCN has developed a policy ("Password Policy") governing the passwords used by agents to access their accounts on the CCN network.
+CorHealth has developed the policy, ""Password Policy", governing the passwords used by agents to access their accounts on the CorHealth network.
 The "Password Policy" requires agents to not share their passwords with anyone and to take reasonable steps to protect them from being compromised.
-Passwords are valid for 90 days, after which the agent will be prompted to change the password.
-After a password expires, it cannot be used again for two full 90 day periods.
+Passwords are valid for 90 days, after which the agent will be prompted to change their password.
+After a password expires, it cannot be used again for two full 90-day periods.
 Passwords must be at least eight characters long and contain characters from at least three of the following four categories: